n-raghu/ezETL/README.md

 ```git
 docker-compose up -d
 ```
-Compose file consists of two containers, One for the program and another for the PostgreSQL 12.1
+Compose file consists of two containers, one for the program and another for the PostgreSQL 12.1

-- Once all the containers of compose file are up and running
+- Once all the containers of compose file are up and running.
+Log in to the container and hit below command to trigger the ingestion job.
 ```docker
 docker exec -it k_pyx bash
 cd /journal
 python ingest_dat.py
 ```
+**Note** This container automatically shuts down after 3 hours if idle.
+You can restart the compose file or start the container to try again.

 ### Sample Output